 YDP: You seem stressed, James.
 James: Yeah, it sucks.
 YDP: Can I tell you about something called the TEB cycle to help us both understand why you're feeling stressed?

-James: I know why I'm stressed.
+James: l know why l'm stressed.
 My brother won't text me back.
 YDP: Okay, so that's the situation-your brother won't text you back-and it's making you feel stressed.
 James: Yeah, I guess.
 YDP: And what does that feel like in your body?
 James: My chest hurts, and my head is pounding.

 YDP: Anything else?

 James: My hands are sweaty.

 YDP: What emotion would you call it?

 James: Scared.

-JDP: How intense is the fear on a scale of zero to one hundred?
+YDP: How intense is the fear on a scale of zero to one hundred?

-James: I don't know . . . forty?
+James: l don't know forty?
 No, fifty.
 I'd say fifty.

 YDP: Okay, and what thoughts are going through your mind?

 James: "Why hasn't he texted me back?"

 YDP: You're wondering, "What's going on?
 Why hasn't he texted?"
 Do you have a guess?
 What is the thought that's making you feel scared?

 James: "He could be hurt."

-YDP: You think he might be hurt.
-And what do you do when you have that thought?

-James: I text him again.

 Youth may state their thought as a question (e.g., "Why hasn't my brother texted me back?").
 If youth state their thought as a question, ask them about the answer to that question.
 There is typically an implied answer that is leading to the negative emotion (e.g., He hasn't texted me back because he's hurt.").
 Prompt youth to rewrite their thought as a statement.
-YDP: You text him again-that's the behavior.
-What happens next?